Written By Divya

 Published By: Divya | Published: Feb 19, 2026, 03:19 PM (IST)

 At the India AI Impact Summit in New Delhi, Indian AI startup Sarvam made it clear that it doesn’t just want AI inside apps.
 It wants AI inside everyday devices, including feature phones, cars, and even smart glasses.
 That’s an interesting shift, especially in a country where millions still use basic phones instead of smartphones.
-Also Read: AI won’t replace jobs, says PM Modi: Industry voice tells a different story
+Also Read: ChatGPT ads coming soon: Who will see them and why

 Sarvam has partnered with HMD Global, the company behind Nokia-branded phones, to bring a conversational AI assistant to feature phones.
 Yes, the kind with physical keypads.
 In a demo shown at the summit, users could press a dedicated AI button on a feature phone and speak to the assistant in a local language.
 The assistant could help with queries around government schemes or local market information.
 The idea is simple: access to AI without needing a smartphone or laptop.
-Also Read: Anthropic rolls out Claude Sonnet 4.6 for Free and Pro users: What’s new in the latest AI model
+Also Read: India to train 15000 creators in AI: Collaboration with Google and YouTube

 Sarvam says its edge AI models are lightweight, taking up only a few megabytes.
 They can run on existing processors and, in some cases, even work offline.